-Estimated usaful life Estimated residual value
+Estimated residual

-Estilitated useful file value
+Category Estimated useful life value

-20-50 years -
+Buildings 20-50 years

-5-20 years -
+Medical equipment 5-20 years -

-3-5 years -
+Electronic and office equipment 3-5 years -

-5 years -
+Motor vehicles 5 years -

-shorter of lease term or 5 years -
+Leasehold improvement and building improvement shorter of lease term or 5 years -

-5-20 years 3-5 years

 The cost of the asset is amortized over the estimated useful life.
-However, if ownership is transferred at the end of the lease term, the cost of the asset is amortized over the shorter of customer contract or the useful life of the asset which ranges from 5-20 years.
+However, if ownership is transferred at the end of the lease term, the cost of the asset is amortized over the shorter of customer contract or the useful life of the asset which ranges from 5 to 20 years.